didi/mand-mobile/site/docs/migration.en-US.md

 	- 🔅 New Prop `icon-svg`, used for buttons using SVG type icons and default value is `false`.
 	- 🔅 New Prop `inactive`, used to show the button is not activated and default value is `false`.

+#### Captcha

+- Features and Improvements
+	- 🔅 New method `resetcount`, used to reset the time counter

 #### Cashier

 - Features and Improvements